awsdocs/aws-parallelcluster-user-guide/doc_source/networking.md

-# Network Configurations<a name="networking"></a>
+# Network configurations<a name="networking"></a>

 AWS ParallelCluster uses Amazon Virtual Private Cloud \(VPC\) for networking\.
 VPC provides a flexible and configurable networking platform in which to deploy clusters\.

 The VPC must have `DNS Resolution = yes`, `DNS Hostnames = yes` and DHCP options with the correct domain\-name for the Region\.
 The default DHCP Option Set already specifies the required *AmazonProvidedDNS*\.
-If specifying more than one domain name server, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
+If specifying more than one domain name server, see [DHCP options sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.

 AWS ParallelCluster supports the following high\-level configurations:
 + One subnet for both master and compute instances\.